jorisnoo/csv2actual/README.md

 While Actual can import bank account statements through the "Quicken" format, not all banks support this.
 Instead, they may allow exporting transaction data in a custom format.
-This utility aims to enable importing data from unsupported banks, so it doesn't need to be entered my hand.
+This utility aims to enable importing data from unsupported banks, so they don't need to be entered by hand.

 ## Supported banks